14

-In this review, I’ll be going over everything this treadmill does and doesn’t have to offer.
+In this thorough review, I’ll go over everything this treadmill does and doesn’t have to offer, but I’ll also compare it to some of the other top treadmills in this price range.

-After reading, you should know whether or not this is the right fit for your home gym.
+After reading, you’ll know whether or not this is the right fit for your home gym.

 Sole Fitness started out producing treadmills for hotel chains.